CDW VMware Tanzu Data Service - Rabbit MQ

 data to export.
 For streaming schemas, export and, possibly, live load into

-target systems can be executed with client applications. - End-of-contract process
+target systems can be executed with client applications.

 In the event of expiration of a Subscription License or any termination of